-Hira Jaleel, Teaching Fellow and Adjunct Professor - Center for Animal Law Studies
+Hira Jaleel, Visiting Assistant Professor - Center for Animal Law Studies, Lewis & Clark Law School

-Beyond her work at CALS, Hira is the Vice Chair of Publications and Co-Chair, Wildlife Law Subcommittee for the Animal Law Section of the American Bar Association (2023-2024).
-Hira is also the Vice Chair Programs of the International Animal Law Subcommittee of the International Law Section of the ABA (2023-2024).
+Beyond her work at CALS, Hira is the Co-Chair, Wildlife Law Subcommittee for the Animal Law Section of the American Bar Association (2023-2025).
+Hira was also previously the Vice Chair Programs of the International Animal Law Subcommittee of the International Law Section of the ABA (2023-2024).

 As part of her work, Hira has worked with all four provincial governments in Pakistan to update their animal welfare legislation.
 Hira has also been a consultant for Pakistan’s Federal Ministry of National Food Security & Research, and has worked on a new Federal Animal Health Bill for Pakistan in collaboration with the World Organization for Animal Health (WOAH).